NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Horn of Exorcism.md

 **Frequency** once per day

 **Effect** You fill the horn with sacred seeds and then scatter them around you with a twist of your wrist.
-The horn grants you and your allies in a 30-foot emanation the _ghost touch_ property rune on all of your weapon and unarmed Strikes for 1 minute.
+The horn grants you and your allies in a @Template\[emanation|distance:30\] the _ghost touch_ property rune on all of your weapon and unarmed Strikes for 1 minute.

 [[Equipment Effects/Effect_ Horn of Exorcism (Sacred Seeds)|Effect: Horn of Exorcism (Sacred Seeds)]]